kamu-data/kamu-cli/docs/examples/currency_conversion.md

 $ kamu pull --all
 ```

-You can verify the result using the SQL shell:
+You can verify the result using `tail` command or the SQL shell:

 ```sql
 $ kamu sql